uccser/cs-unplugged/docs/source/author/topics.rst

 - **Referenced In:** ``topic/content/structure/<topic-key>/<unit-plan-key>/<unit-plan-key>.yaml``

-- **Purpose:** This file defines all the lessons (and their respective) attributes for the unit plan.
+- **Purpose:** This file defines all the lessons (and their respective attributes) for the specific unit plan.

   - **Required Fields:**